dQuadrant/kuber/docs/docs/kuber-hydra-api-reference.md

 # Kuber-Hydra API Reference

-This section provides detailed documentation for the Kuber-Hydra backend API endpoints.
+Kuber-Hydra provides following endpoints in addition to the layer1 kuber endpoints.
+When running hydra server, all of the endpoints in this doc and in kuber doc will be available

 ## Hydra Command API